CompTIA SY0-701 Exam Questions

 Explanation:

-B) Adding the server to asset inventory is a good practice but not a hardening step per se.
+B is incorrect because adding to asset inventory is a best practice but not a hardening action per se; it does not directly reduce attack surface.

 1. Third-party attestation